ELEGANTNorth/GenotypeFilters/README.md

 ## SNPplatforms
 This section describes a filtering script for selecting the SNPs matching a particular genotype array, e.g. Illumina's Infinium Omni 2.5Exome v1.5 array.
 The script is run using bash shell, R and the Genome Analysis Toolkit (GATK).
 The genotype array is given as a gzipped interval list, which is provided in the folder in .gz format.

+### Requirements and recommendations
+- R >=3.6.1 (with tidyverse)
+- GATK >=4.4.0.0
+- Interval lists downloaded to match your respective reference genome (b37 or b38)
+- The input vcf files must follow the vcf format >=v4.1

 ### Usage
 ```
 Usage: elegant_filter_gatk.sh [-h]
     -i  | --input-vcf       - Variant call format input file (.vcf or .vcf.gz).
+    -pf | --prefix-chr     - Prefix (e.g. "chr") on the chromosome column of the vcf file.
+Default: .
     -hg | --human-genome   - Specifies the human genome reference version to use.
 Accepts either 37 or 38.
 Default: 37.
-    -p | --positions       - Path to interval list of positions to include in gzipped format.
+    -b  | --positions       - Path to interval list of positions to include in gzipped format.
 The file contains columns snpID, rsID (if available) and position given as zero-indexed.
 Be sure to download the file matching your reference genome.
     -g  | --gatk-path       - Path to the gatk toolkit.
 Default: gatk.
+    -m  | --memory          - Memory allocation in G to use for java-specific arguments.
+Default: 4.
     -p  | --padding         - Number of bases to add padding around the included intervals.
 Default: 1.
     -o  | --out             - Output path for the filtered file.
     -h  | --help            - Print Usage message.

 ```